 - Drop different food colouring on top, so you end up with several large globs, each a different colour, suspended in the oil.
 Be careful not to drop them in fast.
 We used pipettes to add colouring, but you could use any kind of dropper, even a straw would work to deposit the drops of colour.

 Now wait…..and watch….the drops slowly fall, eventually breaking through the oil to explode into the water.

 Let us know how you get on and please share your pictures onto our Facebook page: sciencedipitydevon

 Our Fireworks in a Jar video shows you how to do it and the results!

 The science behind Fireworks in a Jar

-You can take the opportunity to talk about some of the science behind the Rainbow in a Jar.
+You can take the opportunity to talk about some of the science behind the Fireworks in a Jar.
 For example:

 Oil & water don’t mix.
 What other substances don’t mix together?

 They are immiscible due to hydrophobic properties of the oil molecules.

 Why does the oil sit on top of the water?